himanshusingh0905/System-design/01_terminologies.md

 6. **Proxy Server**: Acts as a gateway between you and the internet.

-### 1.2 Analogy: Running a Pizza Delivery Service
+### 1.2 Analogy:
-* **Web Server**: The menu on your website — serves static pages and accepts orders.
-* **Application Server**: The chefs preparing the pizzas (business logic).
-* **Database Server**: The pantry storing ingredients (user data and inventory).
+#### Example : Real-World Example: A Pizza Ordering App
+* **Web Server (Waiter):** Displays the menu and sends the user’s pizza order to the kitchen.
+[Request of particular web-page]
+* **Application Server (Chef):**
+    * Processes the order (checks inventory, applies discounts).
+    * Contacts the database to fetch details like crust types and toppings.
+    * Prepares the final response (e.g., a confirmation of the order).
+* **Database (Pantry):** Stores the ingredients, orders, and user preferences.

  ### 1.3 How This Works in Action:
-Let’s say a user visits an e-commerce site and asks for details about a product.
-Here’s how it happens:
+#### Example: Let’s say a user visits an e-commerce site and asks for details about a product.

-Client Request:
+**[Client-request] -> [Web-server] -> [Application-server] -> [Database-server] -> [send-response]**

-The user’s browser sends a request to the web server to get product details.
+1. **Client Request:** The user’s browser sends a request to the web server to get product details.
-Web Server:

-The web server receives the request and forwards it to the application server (since the web server handles only basic requests like serving static files, not business logic).
+2. **Web Server:** The web server receives the request and forwards it to the application server (since the web server handles only basic requests like serving static files, not business logic).

-Application Server:
+3. **Application Server:**

-The application server queries the database server for the product details using SQL (e.g., “SELECT * FROM products WHERE id = 123”).
+   * The application server queries the database server for the product details using SQL (e.g., “SELECT * FROM products WHERE id = 123”).
-Once the application server gets the data from the database, it might:
+   * Once the application server gets the data from the database, it might:
-Apply business rules, like calculating discounts or checking stock availability.
+      * Apply business rules, like calculating discounts or checking stock availability.
-Format the data: For example, converting prices into the correct currency or applying discount percentages.
+      * Format the data: For example, converting prices into the correct currency or applying discount percentages.
-It then prepares a response with the formatted data.
+      * It then prepares a response with the formatted data.

-Database Server:
+4. **Database Server:**

-The database server holds the actual data and performs read and write operations as requested by the application server.
+* The database server holds the actual data and performs read and write operations as requested by the application server.
-In the example, it would run the SQL query and return the product details to the application server.
+* In the example, it would run the SQL query and return the product details to the application server.
-Sending Response Back:

-The application server sends the final response (product details with any calculations applied) to the web server, which then delivers it to the user’s browser.
+5. **Sending Response Back:** The application server sends the final response (product details with any calculations applied) to the web server, which then delivers it to the user’s browser.